 Einstein was the key person behind the quantum theory of light.
 He proposed and explained that light consists of packets of energy known as photons in 1905.
 He gave the physical interpretation to Planck’s mathematics when he proposed that electromagnetic radiation itself is granular, consisting of quanta with an energy hf.
 He also explained the emission of electrons from metals when hit with large electric pulses, like lightning.

 The Special Theory of Relativity is also known as special relativity.
 It is a theory regarding the relationship between time and space.
 This theory is based on two postulates.

 - The laws of physics are the same for all, irrespective of the velocity of the observer.

 - The speed of light is always constant, regardless of the motion of the light source or the motion of the observer.

 This theory is one of the reasons to explain the origin of the most famous equation E=mc2

-In 1905, Albert Einstein proposed this theory which is the base of modern Physics.
-It is the phenomenon that occurs when the material absorbs electromagnetic radiations, electrically charged particles are released from or within it.
+In 1905, Albert Einstein proposed this theory, which is the base of modern Physics.
+It is the phenomenon that occurs when the material absorbs electromagnetic radiations and electrically charged particles are released from or within it.
 In this process, electrons are emitted from the metal plate when light falls on it.
 The emitted electrons are known as photoelectrons.

 General Theory of Relativity

-Einstein is not only celebrated for his inventions, but for his outstanding contributions of theories on which modern science stands today.
-Hope you learnt about some of the Albert Einstein inventions.
+Einstein is not only celebrated for his inventions, but for his outstanding contributions of theories, on which modern science stands today.
+Hope you learnt about some of Albert Einstein inventions.